This tutorial will have you deploying a Ruby app in minutes.

 heroku command from your command shell.

-Authenticating is required to allow both the
+This authentication is required for both the

-git commands to operate.
+git commands to work correctly.

 If you’re behind a firewall that requires use of a proxy to connect with external HTTP/HTTPS services, you can set the